TerrordactylDesigns/boombotplug/README.md

 Note: due to plug attempting to parse all / commands they are being modified to . commands.

+Download [Boombots Scripts](https://github.com/TerrordactylDesigns/Boombot-Scripts) and copy the ones you want into the scripts folder.

 ###Working Bits

 * It enters the room...
 Small victories.